Dual Degree: Master of Public Administration / Juris Doctor

-Students must complete 97 units of coursework including 65 units of law school courses and 32 units of public administration courses.
+To earn the dual degree, students must complete 97 units of coursework, including 65 units of Gould Law courses and 32 units of Price Public Administration courses.

 Public Administration and Society (PPD 540) – 4 units